aanmeba/simple-memo-client/README.md

 ## Room for improvement

 - Refresh the page when create or delete a memo
+  - Since it reaches the DB, refreshing the page seems inevitable, but try other ways
 - Edit field could appear the place where the memo is, not a form of the popup